 St Mary & St Abraam Coptic Orthodox Church is a registered Charity with the objective to promote the Coptic Orthodox Church in the Southeast/west of England.
-In furtherance of this object the Trustees provide and maintain two places of public worship, carry on religious services, pay and provide for the housing of priests, hold religious and other meetings in connection with the Coptic Orthodox Church, and provide aid for the needy in the United Kingdom and abroad.
+In furtherance of this object the Trustees provide and the two maintain places of public worship, carry on religious services, pay and provide for the housing of priests, hold religious and other meetings in connection with the Coptic Orthodox Church, aid with for needy in the United Kingdom and abroad.